Education creates pathways towards equity and justice.

 Through education we come to more fully understand ourselves and our communities.
 Stories on stage and workshop activities offer information.
 Audience or participant conversations give us perspectives that may be missing in the narrative.
 By infusing our projects with educational components everyone learns and starts to understand our world more fully.

 Teaching skills of social justice theatre and storytelling.
-Examples: Shadow Puppet classes, poetry classes, CBT Class at community center.
+Examples: Shadow Puppet classes, poetry classes, Theatre for Social Justice.

 Youth Voices Programs

 Mentoring youth to become effective storytellers and leaders.
 Example: Dream Club Internship.

 Audience Engagement: Panel Discussions, Creative Workshops, Community Dialogues

 Engaging audiences with experts, artists, and each other.
 Examples: Performance talkbacks, CBT Workshops developing new plays, using theatre facilitation for strategy planning.

 Artists and participants become co-creators while exploring a variety of topics – housing scarcity, immigrant rights, human-trafficking, etc.

 While we have three main strategies through which we work, we strive to have multiple, specific strategies for each project depending upon the needs and goals of the project.